 So I decided this week to put together a super easy recipe for a homemade granola bar that can be made in an hour, uses pantry ingredients, and isn't so hard it can break your teeth or give you a headache chewing, haha.

-Cutting this into eight bars, each bar has about 2 grams of sugar.
-That’s pretty low!
+Look for a granola brand that is low in sugar, so that cutting this into eight bars, each bar has about 2 grams of sugar.

 Keep it refrigerated to keep up the soft texture.
 I'm guessing they can keep in the refrigerator about a week or so before perhaps they should be eaten or frozen.